jtfrey/phri/docs/PHRI-Datasheet.md

 All instructions with bit 15 set are handled by the ALU.

 This category includes instructions to perform two's-complement addition/subtraction, shift and rotate bits, and perform standard bitwise logic like AND, OR, and XOR.
 This category also includes instructions to alter the condition flags in the `F` register (e.g. clear carry).
-For operations with an `S` mode suffix, the processor's status flags will be updated after the ALU operation; bitwise shift instructions always update the [C]arry register (and no others).
+For operations with an `S` mode suffix, the processor's status flags will be updated after the ALU operation; bit shift/rotate instructions always update the [C]arry register (and no others).

 | Mnemonic                                  | Bit pattern        | Description                                       |
 | :---------------------------------------- | :----------------- | :------------------------------------------------ |